florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## Playbook SCM
-For the first 3 months a single repository that contains all playbooks is sufficient, for most users.
+For the first 3 months, a single repository that contains all playbooks is sufficient, for most users.
 If you have different teams that manage vastly different environments, find a model that works for you.
 You could create one repository that manages all Linux machines, one that manages all networking equipment, one for Windows hosts, etc.

 <hr>